Tulsa County, Oklahoma: Parks and recreation

+Some Tulsa-area parks are run directly by Tulsa County.
+These include the 270-acre LaFortune Park in Midtown Tulsa (complete with an 18-hole championship golf course), and the 192-acre Chandler Park.

 River Parks was established in 1974 as a joint operation of the City of Tulsa and Tulsa County, with funding from both governments as well as private entities.
 It is not a part of the Tulsa Parks and Recreation Department, but is managed by the River Parks Authority.
 It is a series of linear parks that run adjacent to the Arkansas River for about 10 mi from downtown to the Jenks bridge.
 Since 2007 a significant portion of the River Parks area has been renovated with new trails, landscaping and playground equipment.
 The River Parks Turkey Mountain Urban Wilderness Area on the west side of the Arkansas River in south Tulsa is a 300 acre area that contains over 45 miles of dirt trails available for hiking, trail running, mountain biking and horseback riding.
-The "Tulsa Townies" organization provide bicycles that may be checked out for use.
+The "Tulsa Townies" organization provides bicycles that may be checked out for use.
 There are three kiosks in the parks where bicycles may be obtained or returned.